devtron-labs/devtron/docs/user-guide/resource-browser.md

 {% hint style="warning" %}
 ### Who Can Perform This Action?
-Users need to have super-admin permission to create resources.
+Users need to be [admin of the Kubernetes resources](./global-configurations/authorization/user-access.md#kubernetes-resources-permissions) to create resources.
 {% endhint %}

 You can create one or more [Kubernetes objects](../reference/glossary.md#objects) in your cluster using YAML.
 In case you wish to create multiple objects, separate each resource definition by three dashes (---).